AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/2022-01-01-page-quotes.md

 > I don't know all the future steps, but I know one of them: we need to build a low-cost, highly operable, reusable launch vehicle.
 No matter which path we take, it has to include that gate, and so that's why that's Blue Origin's mission.

-> If your customer base is aging with you, then eventually you are going to become obsolete or irrelevant.
+> If your customer base is ageing with you, then eventually you are going to become obsolete or irrelevant.
 You need to be constantly figuring out who are your new customers and what are you doing to stay forever young.

 > The solar system can support a trillion humans.
 And then we'd have a thousand Mozarts and a thousand Einsteins.